 This is an absolutely wonderful meal.
 You can even eat them on top of freshly cooked pasta if you prefer a complete meal, but for me, bread is the only way to go!

 What Type Of Shrimp To Use

 Well, this depends on you.
-If you don’t mind peeling and deveining shrimp, by all means, by the whole and freeze the skins for later use in soups and broths.
+If you don’t mind peeling and deveining shrimp, by all means, by them head and tail-on and freeze the heads and shells for later use in soups and broths.

 They have a ton of flavor.
 I sometimes feel lazy, so I like to buy peeled and deveined shrimp.

 If you are feeding a crowd, maybe small to medium-sized shrimp is the way to go, but I would highly recommend using large shrimp if you’re cooking for two.

 I know a lot of people think shrimp scampi should be made using small shrimp.
 I like mine large.